If You Could Ask God for Anything

-- In His merit as opposed to our own (Romans 5:1-2 and Hebrews 4:16).
+- In His merit not ours (Romans 5:1-2 and Hebrews 4:16).
 When we come to Him, praying in His name, we are coming in His merit and not our own.
 We come in His righteousness, having been made worthy by His finished work on the cross for us (2 Corinthians 5:21 and Colossians 1:12).

 - For His glory (John 14:13).
 When praying in His name we should be praying only for that which will bring Him glory.
 Judge what you are praying for and if it will bring God glory, then you are praying rightly.
 If it will not bring Him glory, then it is something you should not be praying for – “whatever you do, do all to the glory of God” (1 Corinthians 10:31).

 Prayer: Lord, I ask you to check my spirit, examine me and show me my motives.
 I desire to seek Your will and pray in such a way so as to bring glory to Your name and support Your purposes.
 In Jesus name.
 Amen!